FlorianRappl/kras/README.md

 ## Configuration

-kras uses configuration files and command line options to be properly configred.
+kras uses configuration files and command line options to be properly configured.
 The configuration files are named `.krasrc` and are looked up in the following order: home directory, local directory, via the command line specified configuration file.
 Configuration options are merged from left to right.

-If specified the command line options have higher precendence.
+If specified the command line options have higher precedence.
 The following options exist.

 ```plain
   -c, --config  Sets the configuration file to use, by default .krasrc  [string]